 On July 20, 1969, the entire world stopped to watch with wonder and awe as a decade-long vision came true – the U.S. became the first and only nation to put a man on the Moon.
 In 2019, the U.S. Mint will celebrate the 50th anniversary of the historic Apollo 11 mission by producing and selling commemorative coins.
-One-fourth of the coin surcharges will directly benefit the Astronaut Scholarship Foundation as long as the foundation raises matching funds.
+Half of the coins’ surcharges are authorized to be paid to the Smithsonian National Air and Space Museum’s “Destination Moon” exhibit; one quarter to the Astronauts Memorial Foundation; and one quarter to the Astronaut Scholarship Foundation.
+The one-fourth of the coin surcharges will directly benefit the Astronaut Scholarship Foundation as long as the foundation raises matching funds.
 Join in our fundraising efforts by donating to the On the Shoulder of Giants Campaign.

 The U.S. Mint will produce the following commemorative coins, according to the legislation to celebrate this monumental moment in U.S. history:

 Not more than 50,000 $5 coins, which shall

 be struck on a planchet having a diameter of 0.850 inches, and

 Not more than 400,000 $1 coins, which shall

 be struck on a planchet having a diameter of 1.500 inches, and

 Surcharge of $10 per coin.